JalenBuilds case study / regulated · platform Live live Vercel app

 Dispatch systems that keep regulated delivery moving.

-Ordering, Dutchie-connected menu sync, dispatch flow, driver handoff, and operator-safe rollout support for licensed delivery teams.
+Ordering, Dutchie-connected menu sync, dispatch flow, driver handoff, and smooth rollout support for licensed delivery teams.

-Focus Ordering, dispatch, and driver workflow for licensed operators
+Focus Ordering, dispatch, and driver workflow for licensed businesses

 Stack Next.js · Prisma · Dutchie API · Vercel

-Live scope Menu sync, dispatch flow, driver handoff, operator-safe rollout
+What it covers Menu sync, dispatch flow, driver handoff, smooth rollout

 § 01 Business problem